-The national Sisters of Charity Foundation Tertiary Scholarship program is the only scholarship program that targets the growing group of young people who live in out of home care, now estimated to be more than 40,000 nationally.
+The Sisters of Charity Foundation Tertiary Scholarship Program is the only scholarship program in Australia that targets this growing group of young people, now estimated to be more than 40,000 nationally.

 Making tertiary education possible

-Financial support is provided so that scholarship recipients can afford their study expenses such as textbooks, and also the cost of living on their own with no parental support.
-It means that they can study without needing to hold down multiple jobs at the same time.
+Financial support is provided so that scholarship recipients can afford study expenses such as textbooks, and also the cost of living on their own with no parental support.
+It means they can study without needing to hold down multiple jobs at the same time.

-Shantell Bennett, a recipient of a Sisters of Charity Foundation Tertiary Scholarship at ACU is now two years into her Bachelor of Nursing.
+Shantell Bennett, a recipient of a Sisters of Charity Foundation Tertiary Scholarship at ACU, is now two years into her Bachelor of Nursing.
 She explains, “Never in a million years would I have had the opportunity to attend university without this amazing scholarship.
 Foster children often don’t have anyone cheering for them and they are looked upon as burdens to society.
-“Sisters of Charity Foundation Tertiary Scholarship recipients have the opportunity to break stereotypes for other young adults like me who are labeled a ‘foster child’ and thought of in a negative way.
+Sisters of Charity Foundation Tertiary Scholarship recipients have the opportunity to break stereotypes for other young adults like me who are labeled a ‘foster child’ and thought of in a negative way.
 I am so happy that other young people will be able to also have this very real opportunity to turn their lives around.”

 Take a look at some of the inspiring stories of our scholarship recipients: